scallemang/jekyll-tags-categories/README.md

 # jekyll-tags-categories
 A default Jekyll installation, except with tags and categories designed to work with GitHub pages.

+Much credit to [Minddust.com](http://www.minddust.com/post/tags-and-categories-on-github-pages/) for explaining how to set this up.
+I used this post&rsquo;s instructions in configuring my own site.

 ## How to Use

 1. All categories and tags must be configured in the appropriate YAML file in _data.